masukomi/firefox_amazon_to_bookwyrm/README.md

 **Extension not working**: Try reloading the extension from `about:debugging` and refreshing the Amazon page.

 ## For Developers
+### Installing From Source (Temporary Installation)

+1. Clone this repository
+2. Open Firefox and navigate to `about:debugging`
+3. Click "This Firefox"
+4. Click "Load Temporary Add-on"
+5. Select the `firefox/manifest.json` file

 ### How Data Extraction Works